llduyll10/erp_be/Promps.md

 Technical Requirements:

-- Create entities: Company, User (if not yet created).
 - Create DTOs: RegisterCompanyDto.
 - Create the registration controller, service, and route.
 - Use Dependency Injection to manage services.